OPCFoundation/UA-IIoT-StarterKit/docs/discovery/README.md

 Verify MQTT broker is running.
 Start mqtt-spy and subscribe to all topics.

-Start the discovert MqttAgent on any machine with these arguments:
+Start the discovery MqttAgent on any machine with these arguments:
 ```
 MqttAgent discover -b=mqtt://<broker>:1883
 ```